The Dogleg, The Rise & The Chimney

 The steam channel idea is seeming less plausible with every turn.
 Of course it is crazy to think that, even if the steam was boiling, it could heat baths 170 metres away.
 But if it was boiling, then who could build a chimney here without dying in the process?

 By the chimney top, looking back at the Dogleg.
 Both ascent and descent are very cramped.
 It is only passable at all because Keith Jones cleared a way down by shovelling the soil down the chimney

 Another view.
 There is a very small ‘pocket’ or space just to left of the chimney, a flat area.
 It is easy to imagine the three-headed dog Cerberus chained up here, making eerie noises above those about to drop into The Styx below.
 With the echoes through the tunnels, any dog would sound as if it had three heads.

 Having arrived at the top of the Chimney, by way of the Dogleg, a turn to the right confronts us with The rise, a short but steep passage leading to somewhere directly above the water course.

-A last look back at the doorway from above.
 Let us venture further into this place of mystery.